Botike/webChat/README.md

 # webChat
 NodeJS app to provide a pure HTML/CSS/JS webchat for Botpress.
-Tested in verson 12.30.+
+Tested in versions 12.30.+